 The Cariboo Chilcotin Coast region is also the perfect spot to take your binoculars and go in search of incredible birds, many rare.
 At Bowron Lake Provincial Park, you can view more than 20 species of waterfowl between late April and mid-September.
 The park is also notable for its large songbird population, including the western wood-pewee, Hammond’s flycatcher and Eastern kingbird.
 The wetlands near 100 Mile House are also a birdwatcher’s paradise.
 Visitors can expect to catch a glimpse of yellow-headed and red-winged blackbirds, as well as sandpipers, swallows, grebes and ducks.
 Williams Lake is a fantastic spot for wildlife viewing, and there’s no better place to see flora and fauna than the Scout Island Nature Centre.
 The centre, which encompasses 2.5 km (1.5 mi) of trails along a lake and marsh, promises the opportunity to spot foxes, beavers and turtles.
 Hundreds of species of birds, including osprey, riparian songbirds, and American white pelicans.
 Scout Island, an easy walk from downtown, is dog and wheelchair friendly and offers community programs year-round, though birdwatching is at its best during spring and fall.

 Over 250 species of birds make their home in the Cariboo Mountains.
-Take a deep dive into birding with a customized bird-watching tour (such as with Ecotours-BC), accompanied by professional naturalists and birders for a true “classroom” experience.
+Take a deep dive into birding with a customized bird-watching tour, accompanied by professional naturalists and birders for a true “classroom” experience.
 Or venture out with an experienced local professional photographer who can guide you not only to where to sight the warblers, but also how to expertly capture them with your lens.
 Tweedsmuir Provincial Park is also a top-notch place to view birds, including spruce grouse, rainforest birds and white-tailed ptarmigans.
 And Anahim Lake, near Nimpo Lake, offers opportunities to sight white pelicans, trumpeter swans, waterfowl, ruffed grouse, flickers, western tanager and bald eagles.
 Start Planning